botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 ### No noisy fans, burned thighs and no slow waking up

-Call me spoiled if you will, but I just hate fans, burning hot notebook and the time it takes to wake up the whole damn thing.
+Call me spoiled if you will, but I just hate fans, burning hot notebook and the time it takes to wake the whole damn thing up.

-With iPad, none of it is a problem.
+With an iPad, none of it is a problem.
 Most of the time the thing actually stays cool.
-It has no fans and it's ready for action at any time.
+It has no fans and it's ready for action any time.

-Given how long it takes _me_ to be able to do anything in the morning, I found this to be next to a miracle.

 ### Battery life